stefansundin/route53-update/README.md

-This is a tiny program that can update a DNS record in Amazon Route 53.
+This is a tiny program that can update DNS records in Amazon Route 53.

 The program is brand new so the command line arguments may change.
 Use with caution.